 Total Semester Credits: 9

-- Admission to the NT track is yearly winter semester.
-Only current licensed Paramedics have the option to take the Transition Track leading to RN licensure.
-Proof of current licensure as a Paramedic must be provided to the Registrar’s office at the time of validation.
-A minimum of one-year fulltime equivalent work experience within the three years preceding admission to the program, verified by the program coordinator, is required before entering into clinicals.
+- Only current licensed Paramedics have the option to take the Transition Track leading to RN licensure.
+Proof of current licensure must be provided to the Registrar’s office at the time of validation.

-- If a student in good standing or granted reentry into the program has a period of inactivity within a program track that exceeds 18 months, the student will need to revalidate for a program track and complete the entire program.
+- If a student in good standing or has been granted reentry into the program has a period of inactivity within a program track that exceeds 12 months the student will need to revalidate for a program track and complete the entire clinical program.